veertuinc/anka-docs/anka-virtualization-cli/getting-started/installing-the-anka-virtualization-package.md

 {{< /rawhtml >}}

 {{< hint warning >}}
-<b class="emojifont">⚠️</b> We use several APIs that are only available starting in macOS 12.3 and later.
-While Anka may install, and work, there are features that will cause it to crash.
+<b class="emojifont">⚠️</b> MacOS 12.x is currently not supported for 3.3.9 and above.
 Please upgrade macOS to the latest before using Anka.
 {{< /hint >}}

 ## Download and Install